Editorial Guidelines

 For example:

-The AUA International Relations committee will discuss four main points of interest.
+The AUA International Relations Committee will discuss four main points of interest.
 The committee will meet twice a year from this point forward.

 AUA Publications